hygull/react-code-producer/README.md

 An npm package to generate React code snippets for Component, functions etc.

-## Generate code at terminal
+## Generate code at terminal &

 + copy and use it to quickly test what you learned (beginners)

-+ use in projects and other developement environment in your editor/IDE does have any plugins etc. (professionals)
++ use in projects or other developement environment if your editor/IDE does have any plugins etc. (professionals)

-+ Other usages (both)
++ Other usages e.g. to test functionality in scripts etc. (beginners, professionals)

 ![Box At Codepen](./docs/images/codepen.png)